sugalechristo/sugalechristo.github.io/DEPLOYMENT_GUIDE.md

-# GitHub Pages Deployment Guide
+# GitHub Pages Deployment Guide for sugalechristo.github.io

-Follow these steps to deploy your resume website to GitHub Pages:
+Follow these steps to deploy your resume website to your main GitHub Pages site:

-## Step 1: Create a GitHub Repository
+## Step 1: Create Your GitHub Pages Repository

 1. Go to [GitHub](https://github.com) and create a new repository
-2. Name it `resume-website` (or any name you prefer)
+2. Name it exactly `sugalechristo.github.io` (this is your GitHub username + .github.io)
 3. Make sure it's **Public** (required for free GitHub Pages)
 4. Don't initialize with README, .gitignore, or license